prevwong/reka.js/packages/state/README.md

 Composite solves this by providing an AST-powered state system to enable end-users to create UI components that are nearly as complex as ones developers could write in code; along with an interpreter to efficiently compute an output that could be rendered on the browser.

-It's primarily built to eventually serve as the new state management system to power Craft.js and its page builders.
+It's primarily built to serve as the new state management system to power Craft.js and its page builders.

 ## Features